madrilene/lenesaile.com/src/en/blog/2021-09-20-why-speed-matters.md

 Therefore, it is important to optimize websites especially for cell phones, especially in the speed category.

-## Is it possible to make an existing website fast
+## Is it possible to make an existing website fast?

 ==Performance is not an add-on function that can be taken care of later.
 Instead, it must be included in every step of the development process.==